Nikshay-Jain/Yantra-AI/README.md

-# Yantra A.I.
+# Yantra
-This Project aims at developing an AI assistant for desktop having speech based operations in addition to text for your assistance.
+This Project aims at developing an assistant for desktop having speech based operations in addition to text for your assistance.

 The source code is contained in $\textit{main.py}$ and $\textit{Yantra.ipynb}$ in different formats.